renesas/ra-fsp-examples/example_projects/ek_ra4c1/gpt/gpt_ek_ra4c1_ep/readme.txt

 		Connect P104 (J2:35) to P204 (J2:17).

 	For FPB-RA2T1:
+		The user must Close E8, E15 and Cut E10 to use P213 for LED1.

+	For EK-RA4C1:
 		The user must place jumper J6 on pins 2-3, J8 on pins 1-2, J9 on pins 2-3 and turn OFF SW4-4 to use
 		the on-board debug functionality.
-		The user must Close E8, E15 and Cut E10 to use P213 for LED1.

 Note:
 1) Timer period range in millisecond as per EP configuration: